agschwender/reddited-extension/README.md

 ### Details

 By default, the extension will automatically check if the page you are viewing has been submitted to Reddit for a small set of common domains.
 This can be expanded to all domains, no domains or a specific set of your choosing through the options page.
 This allows full control over which pages are sent to Reddit and protects your privacy.
 If automatic checking is enabled, the Reddit Anywhere extension button will indicate the number of times the page has been submitted to Reddit.

 While there are comparable extensions, the Reddit Anywhere extension was designed to be less obtrusive.
 It will only send those pages you are viewing to Reddit when they reside on domains that you are comfortable sending or when you explicitly click the extension button, maintaining your privacy.
 It relies on chrome's popup layer rather than manipulating the page itself, maintaining the page's original content.
 It will prefer the canonical URL over the tab URL, avoiding missing content for sites which add arbitrary query parameters (I'm looking at you, New York Times).
 It also uses reddit's exact layout giving it a familiar user interface.

 ### Changelog

-*  v1.3.1 - v1.3.14
+*  v1.3.1 - v1.3.15
+  *  Changed for manifest v2 and new security requirements
   *  Fixed default image thumbnails
   *  Updated search API call to reflects changes in Reddit API
   *  Fixed encoding issue